Do you or someone you love need help with pornography addiction?

 Your initial goal may be to avoid pornography or not turn to sex to self-sooth.
 But in a long-term healing process, you learn so much about who you really are, what your values are, and what you want from life.
 It’s difficult, if not impossible, to even consider those types of questions when you’re busy trying to simply avoid compulsive sex.
 But that’s why we focus, clinically, on the long-term healing processes and goals that shift over time.

-Compulsive sexual behaviors rarely happen in true isolation.
+Compulsive sexual behaviors often have collateral damage.
 We focus much of our treatment on partners or spouses who have experienced hurt or trauma because of their partner’s actions.

 Finding out that your loved one has been involved in secret or hidden sexual behaviors can be painful.
 Often, the more painful part is discovering that you’ve been lied to or deceived about it.